 The Palatine Chapel was bombed during the WWII by the Americans damaging the ceiling, columns and walls, destroying priceless works such as vestments, the two bodies set high on the sides of the altar (where now you see tents), seven of the eight paintings in the chapel and most of the chandeliers.
 The central chandelier stands today in the Royal Apartments in the Chapel of Pius IX.

-In this movie shot a year before the bombing, you can still see all thatthings that have been destroyed.
+In this film shot a year before the bombing, you can still see everything that was destroyed.